Khawlasidaoui/MechaCar_Statistical_Analysis/README.md

-# MechaCar_Statistical_Analysis
+# Product prototype_Statistical_Analysis

 ## Overview

 Review the production data of AutosRUs’ newest prototype, the MechaCar, which is suffering from production troubles that are blocking the manufacturing team’s progress.
-Share insights that may help the manufacturing team.
+Performed statistical analysis to share insights that may help the manufacturing team.

 ### Study Design: MechaCar vs Competition